 It is the angle of the word forms against the baseline.
 It is estimated on structural features by maxima and minima of the word are detected and targets uniform slant angle estimation.

-Thus a total of 26 features are extracted from a single word image.
-The same set of 26 features is extracted from each character image.
-Finally two independent training dataset each consisting of 1000 instances has been developed using MATLAB.
+Thus a total of 25 features are extracted from a single word document image and the training dataset consisting of 1000 feature vectors is developed using MATLAB.

 Support Vector Machine